-Stretching from Canal Street to Esplanade, Royal Street is the places to shop.
-Stroll along in search of antique shops and boutiques, jewelry stores and art galleries.
+Stretching from Canal Street to Esplanade, Royal Street is the place to shop.
+Stroll along in search of antique shops and boutiques, jewelry stores, and art galleries.
 It stretches through Marigny and Bywater neighborhoods all the way to the canal.
 It feels worlds away from Bourbon Street.

 Marie Laveau House of Voodoo

 After you’ve strolled the streets of the French Quarter, it’s time to delve into a little Voodoo Culture.
 Marie Laveau’s House of Voodoo displays the life of the Voodoo Queen, Marie Laveau.
 She was a free slave and renowned voodoo high priestess.
 It is said that her ghost still walks the halls, and people have reported feeling her presence.
 We had our fortunes told here as well.

 One of my favorite things to do in New Orleans is to immerse in the voodoo culture.
 The Voodoo Museum is a great stop to learn the Voodoo history of New Orleans.
 Voodoo in New Orleans dates back to the dark days of slavery.
 New Orleans was one of the biggest and most brutal slave markets in the country.

 With African slaves being offloaded in New Orleans, the people who lived their lives in chains, held on to their culture and practiced their spirituality taken from West Africa.
 Their extensive knowledge of herbs, plants and poison was practiced in New Orleans and the tradition has continued today.

 Lunch – Take a Food Tour